-You are most likely reading this article because you are concerned about the color output of a book you are looking to print, or we are reviewing a sample you have returned for accuracy.
+You are most likely reading this article because you are concerned about the color output of a book you are planning to print, or because we are reviewing a sample you have returned for accuracy.

-The first thing that needs to be reviewed, is color modes, and how they effect your output.
+The first factor that needs to be reviewed is color mode and how it can affect your output.